paolaUWB/QuasarResearchWebsite/README.md

          1. restart your computer

     1. If you recieve the error mesage: 'module not found'
+         1. Type 'python -m pip list' into VS Code's terminal
+         1. This will list all installed packages
+         1. If the package you need is not in the list, enter 'pip install [package name]' to the terminal
+            1. For example, if you need to insta'l PyMySql, enter 'pip install PyMySQL' to the terminal

     1. Setting the virtual enviroment in VS Code
          1. type "path" into the windows search bar and click "edit the system environment variables"
          1. Use 'CTRL + SHIFT + P'
          1. click on "Python: select interpreter"
          1. Select the path that has flaskEnv/Scripts/ in the path name